Johennes/jquery.quicksearch.ng/README.markdown

 	Delay of trigger in milliseconds
 *	#### selector
 	A query selector on sibling elements to test
+*	#### rowSpanSelector
+	A query selector to find the element with rowspan within a row
 *	#### stripeRows
 	An array of class names to go on each row
 *	#### loader